Reactive-Network/documentation/docs/docs/rnk-rpc-methods.md

 ## rnk_call

-Simulates a call to a contract’s method without making an actual transaction, using the state of the blockchain at a specific transaction or block.
+Simulates a contract method call without an actual transaction, using the blockchain state at a specific transaction or block.

 ### Parameters